HergenD/go-video-intel/README.md

     "settings": {
         "detection": {
             "language": {
-                "filterScript": true,
+                // Determines if text is filtered based on script "filterScript": true,
                 "script": "Hangul",
-                "filterLanguage": false,
+                // Determines if text is filtered based on language "filterLanguage": false,
                 "language": "Korean",
-                "detectLanguage": false,
+                // Determines if we give the OCR a language hint "detectLanguage": false,
+                // BCP-47 format for language hint
                 "languageCode": "ko-KR"
             },
             "subtitleLocation": {
-                "restrictLocation": true,
-                "top": 60,
+                // Determines if we filter out text not within a given box "restrictLocation": true,
+                // Box size in %.
+Box size is from top to bottom, left to right, 0 to 100% "top": 60,
                 "bottom": 100,
                 "left": 0,
                 "right": 100
             },
-            "confidence": 90
+            // Confidence threshold, filter out any text with a confidence below this (around 90 recommended) "confidence": 90
         },
         "translation": {
-            "translate": true,
+            // Determines if we translate the text or not "translate": true,
-            "engine": "Naver",
+            // What translation service to use, currently supported: Naver "engine": "Naver",
-            "sourceLanguage": "ko-KR",
+            // Languages in BCP-47 format, currently supported: ko-KR, en-US, en-GB "sourceLanguage": "ko-KR",
             "targetLanguage": "en-US"
         },
         "fixSubtitles": {
-            "fix": true,
-            "ignoreWhitespace": true,
+            // Determines if we attempt to do some fixes on the subtitles (highly recommended) "fix": true,
+            // Determines if whitespace should be take in consideration to match duplicate text (ignore = recommended) "ignoreWhitespace": true,
+            // Determines minimum subtitle duration, although duration could be shorter if next subtitle starts before this minimum amount (in milliseconds)
             "minimumDuration": 2000,
-            "partialMatch": true,
+            // Determines if duplicate text can be matched based on a x% of words matching "partialMatch": true,
             "partialMatchPercentage": 75
         },